waelABDALLAH1/NLP-deeplearning.ia/README.md

 Welcome to this awesome repository!
 ## 🌈 Getting Started
 # Natural Language Processing in TensorFlow
-here you will find assignement of NLP course provided by deeplearning.ia in coursera . its name is Natural Language Processing in TensorFlow .
+here you will find assignement of NLP course provided by deeplearning.ia in coursera . its name is Natural Language Processing in TensorFlow .this repo will help you learning NLP

 ## 🚀 Let's Connect!